 The clock situated in the tower of St. Luke’s is of national historic significance.
 It was made in 1827 by the famous clockmaker BL Vulliamy and is the earliest example of a flatbed turret clock movement in England.
-However, if you spend any time in West Norwood you will know that it doesn’t usually tell you the right time!
-We are currently working with Dr James Nye on a project that will see the clock returned to full working order and preserved for generations to come.
-You can read more about the planned work in our Our_Historic_Clock leaflet.
-If you would like to make a donation towards the project please download the donation form and return it to us along with your donation.
-The total estimated cost of the project is £40,000.
+However, if you are a local, you will know that it rarely told the right time!
+At the end of May 2017 we finished a project to restore the clock, its dials and glazing, returning it to full working order and preserving for generations to come.
+The project was led by Norwood Action Group and Dr James Nye of The Clockworks.
+You can read more about the project and how it was funded in the clock_project case study.